futomi/html5-CC2650SensorTag.js/README.md

 html5-CC2650SensorTag.js
 ===============

-The html5-CC2650SensorTag.js is a JavaScript library which access [SimpleLink™ Bluetooth low energy/Multi-standard SensorTag (CC2650STK)](http://www.ti.com/tool/cc2650stk) using W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API.
+The html5-CC2650SensorTag.js is a JavaScript library which access [SimpleLink™ Bluetooth low energy/Multi-standard SensorTag (CC2650STK)](http://www.ti.com/tool/cc2650stk) using the W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API.

 The html5-CC2650SensorTag.js allows you to get the measurement result reported by a CC2650 SensorTag in real time and to control the LEDs and the buzzer easily without learning the details of W3C Web Bluetooth specification and the BLE profile of the CC2650 SensorTag.